 Finally, some people are allergic to sulfur products.
 To see if you are one of them, test a dot of the product on your forearm before applying it to your face and see if there is a reaction.

 Sulfur is a basic natural element that has been used for centuries in the treatment of acne.
 Today, it remains a popular ingredient in many acne-fighting products including masks, washes, soaps and creams.
-Like benzoyl peroxide, sulfur kills p. acnes bacteria.
-Also, like salicylic acid, sulfur helps remove dead skin cells that clog pores and lead to pimples and blackheads.
+Like salicylic acid, sulfur helps remove dead skin cells that clog pores and lead to pimples and blackheads.
 There are a few side effects with sulfur acne medicines but they are generally minor and manageable, making sulfur a good choice for almost anyone with acne.